 Info panels are the final piece of puzzle that can help you make the most out of your Twitch profile.

-And to make sure that you do, you need to put in a little effort when it comes to designing them.
+And to make sure that you do, you need to put in a little effort when it comes to naming your Twitch username.